IncoTerms

 Free on Board (FOB)

-The seller is responsible for all costs involved in the process up until the goods are loaded on to a vessel at the named UK port.
+The seller is responsible for all costs involved in the process up until the goods are loaded onto a vessel at the named UK port.
 Once goods have been loaded, the buyer is responsible for any costs and risks involved in the onward shipment.

 Cost and Freight (CFR)